 Medical Payments coverage (or Med-Pay) is no-fault insurance that covers your medical costs after you are hurt in an automobile accident.
-This coverage will cover any medical expenses caused as a result of an automobile accident, regardless of who was at fault
+This coverage will cover any medical expenses caused as a result of an automobile accident in Elk Grove or Sacramento County, regardless of who was at fault.

 Most automobile insurance carriers will offer Medical Payments coverage ranging between $1,000 and $25,000.
 For drivers with health insurance, $5000-$10,000 is usually sufficient to cover those health care costs not otherwise covered by health insurance.
 For drivers without health insurance, we recommend Medical Payments coverage up to the maximum you can afford, and your insurer will offer.

 In the event you are injured by another driver, one ancillary benefit of Medical Payments coverage is that it can sometimes work to increase your personal injury recovery by decreasing the amount you have to pay back to your health care providers and other insurers following the resolution of your personal injury claim.